 Beads were also used in place of money.
 Imagine a beadmaker in India or Venice, hundreds or even thousands of years ago, who earned his living by making beautiful glass beads in colors of brick red, corn yellow, and sea green.
 People in territories as far away as China and Africa fell in love with these beads and traded very special goods such as gold or pottery to get them.
 The Venetian whiteheart has been found in Africa, Indonesia, Southeast Asia, and the Americas.
 As you can see, beads really got around.

 We directly import trade beads, silver, brass, copper, bone, shell beads and components from Thailand, Laos, Burma, Nepal, Indonesia and India.

 $50.00 wholesale minimum purchase required (excluding shipping).
 Orders less than $50.00 are subject to a $10.00 handling charge.
 Washington residents must provide a valid copy of their Washington Reseller’s Permit.
 Visitors to the state of Washington must have a valid Business License issued by their state of residence and complete a Certificate of Exemption.
 This does not apply to orders shipped out of state.

 Actual Shipping Charges will be added to your order upon payment processing.
 Most US orders are sent by USPS Priority Mail.
-Small Flat Rate Box $8.45, Medium Flat Rate Box $15.50, Large Flat Rate Box $21.90.
+Small Flat Rate Box $9.45, Medium Flat Rate Box $16.10, Large Flat Rate Box $21.50.
 Insurance will add to these prices.
-USPS Small Flat Rate Box to Canada will add $29.55; Mexico will be $37.10.
-Insurance (if available) will add to this price.
-The order must be valued less than $400 and weigh less than 4 pounds to send in a Small Flat Rate Box.